kunaldhir/data-manager/README.md

 data-manager
 ============

-A basic php program that protect your data and manage it.
+A basic php program that protect your data and manages it.